F-LAB-Systems/SITL_2021/README.md

 ```
 You can visit <a href="https://docs.px4.io/master/en/simulation/gazebo.html">PX4 website</a> for more models.

-The terminal may prompt you to install some python modules during this installation.
+The terminal may prompt you to install some python modules during this installation,install it
 for example
 ```
 pip3 install --user empy